 - A fruitage meeting with the membership after the lecture can be an opportunity to witness together the continued healing work taking place.
 Please share with the lecturer, too!
 Regardless of whether a specific meeting takes place, your on-going prayers and care for those who came to the lecture or were touched by it in some way, are extremely useful and fruitful.

 - What kind of audience would you like to reach with your lecture (general, classroom, college organization, youth groups, jails and prisons, Christian Science care facilities, health or book fairs, interfaith groups, etc.)?
 What are ways to effectively reach (before) and follow up (after the lecture) with this audience?
+Here's an informational flier to share about classroom lectures.

 - Lecture titles can be found at Search lectures by title for your prayerful selection.
 Lecturers’ biographical information and their calendar of scheduled lectures are on their profile pages at Meet the Lecturers.
 Out of consideration for the lecturers, please only contact one at a time.